Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/close-button.md

 ### Variables

-As part of Boosted’s evolving CSS variables approach, close button now use local CSS variables on `.btn-close` for enhanced real-time customization.
+As part of OUDS Web's evolving CSS variables approach, close button now use local CSS variables on `.btn-close` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="close-css-vars" file="scss/_close.scss" >}}